HomeTips & Hacks9 Tips For Preventing Phishing Attacks On Your Personal Data

 READ ALSO: Session Hijacking: Everything You Need To Know

-Even a website with a simple “HTTP” URL may be unsecured, gathering your data for phishing purposes.
+Even a website with a simple “HTTP” URL may be unsecured, allowing it to gather your data for phishing purposes.
 Even if it isn’t, it’s always better to be safe than sorry and avoid such websites.

 5. Update Your Passwords Regularly

-It is advisable to regularly change your system passwords to prevent an attacker from gaining access to your emails, payment gateways, and login portal; if you’re on a hacker’s list of potential targets, they may try to access your account multiple times.
-This is why you should change your password frequently.
+It is advisable to regularly change your system passwords to prevent an attacker from gaining access to your emails, payment gateways, and login portals.
+If you’re on a hacker’s list of potential targets, they may attempt to access your account multiple times.
+This is why it’s essential to change your password frequently.
 Doing so reduces the risk of unauthorized access and phishing attacks.

-In short, adding an extra layer of protection that is updated regularly prevents ongoing attacks and locks out a potential attacker.
+In short, adding an extra layer of protection that is regularly updated prevents ongoing attacks and locks out potential attackers.

 6. Never Ignore Security Updates